23 Jan A major win for conservation in Canada

 Major Conservation Win: New Indigenous Protected and Conserved Area in BC

-Last Saturday saw a major win for conservation in Canada.
+Canada had a major win for conservation in January.
 The area around the Jumbo Valley in southeastern British Columbia will now become the Central Purcell Mountains Indigenous Protected and Conserved Area (IPCA).
 Known as Qat’muk, this area is a critical habitat for wildlife and “holds spiritual significance for the Ktunaxa as the home of the Grizzly Bear Spirit,” according to the Nelson Star.
 It is also part of the Yellowstone to Yukon corridor, which connects roaming grizzly bears between Canada and the United States.

 What are Indigenous Protected and Conserved Areas (IPCA)?